 Installing other packages¶

 The default environment comes from a Docker image which is based on the “Jupyter Notebook Scientific Python Stack” (jupyter/scipy-notebook) - with our own extra software and configuration layered on top.
-This image is loaded when when your container starts (i.e. when you log in).
-It will spin down when you are not using it and restart when you access it again.
+This image is loaded when your container starts (i.e. when you log in).
+It will spin down when you are not using it and restart when you access it again (in its original unmodified state).
 If you try to install other software, it may not survive the container restart, depending on how you do it.
 In any case, you will only be affecting your environment.
 Probably you will run into problems trying to install and use other software if you don’t fully understand what you are doing.
 In this case, if you are interested in having access to some particular software, please contact us and we can consider adding the software to the default environment.

 If you install some packages with